Holacracy: Contemporary practice

 In the U.S., for-profit and not-for-profit organizations have adopted and practiced Holacracy.
-Examples include Zappos.
+Examples include Zappos, the shoe retailing arm of Amazon, and Morning Star Company, a giant California-based tomato processing company.
 Medium used Holacracy for several years before abandoning it in 2016.
 A small number of research projects have reported the use of this style of management within the area of software development who promote its benefits for the search for greater innovation but raise concerns such as lack of usual structures and cultural habits around organising work, but more research is needed.

 The New York Times wrote in 2015 that "The goal of Holacracy is to create a dynamic workplace where everyone has a voice and bureaucracy doesn’t stifle innovation."
 The Wall Street Journal had already asked in 2007 "Can a Company Be Run as a Democracy?" (and conceded that it "sounds like a recipe for anarchy").
 The answer reportedly came when 18 percent of the employees at an online seller which had adopted this "radical self-management system" quit.